Viviana Acquaviva

-Viviana Acquaviva (born June 5, 1979) is an Italian astrophysicist who is a professor in the Department of Physics at the New York City College of Technology.
-Her research interests consider data science and machine learning for physics and astronomy.
+Viviana Acquaviva (born 5 June 1979) is an Italian astrophysicist who is a professor in the Department of Physics at the New York City College of Technology.
+Her research interests include data science and machine learning for physics and astronomy.
 She was named one of Italy's most inspirational technologists in 2019.

 Early life and education

 Acquaviva studied physics at the University of Pisa, where she studied second order cosmological perturbations for her master thesis under the supervision of Sabino Matarrese and Paolo Paolicchi.
 She then moved to the International School for Advanced Studies for her PhD.
 She was a postdoctoral researcher at Princeton University and Rutgers University.
 Her research looked at dark energy, modified models of gravity.
-She also she trained in statistics and analysed cosmic microwave background data.
+She also trained in statistics and analysed cosmic microwave background data.

 Research and career

 Acquaviva joined the faculty of City University of New York.
 Her research considers the development of computational tools to determine information about galaxy properties, including star formation history, the attenuation of dust and stellar mass.
 She created GalMC, a Markov chain Monte Carlo algorithm, that could be used to infer age, metallicity and star formation rate from spectral energy distribution (SED) fitting.
-She was part of Cosmic Assembly Near-infrared Deep Extragalactic Legacy Survey (CANDELS).
+She was part of the Cosmic Assembly Near-infrared Deep Extragalactic Legacy Survey (CANDELS).
 She has shown that machine learning models can be used to understand the relationship between galaxy spectra and the histories of their star formation.

 Acquaviva seeks to improve diversity within the astrophysics community.
 She has led training programs for people from groups historically marginalized from astrophysics, including people in correctional facilities.